kkamegawa/vscodesoundbellextension/test/suite/README.md

-This folder contains test suites for the Copilot Sound Notifier VS Code extension.
+# This folder contains test suites for the Copilot Sound Notifier VS Code extension

 - Place all test files here, mirroring the structure of the source code if needed.
 - Test files should be named with `.test.ts` or `.test.js` suffix.
-- Use TDD and t_wada style for all test code.